thompson783/lazercam/README.md

 Files in folder "old" are old or experimental versions of main code.
 They can be ignored.

-"gerber files" folder contain test gerber files (.gbl), test edge files (.gml) and Excellon drill files (.txt).
+"gerber files" folder contain test gerber files (.gbl, .gtl), test edge files (.gml) and Excellon drill files (.txt).